The US Debt Clock is not a recession predictor, it is a real-time visualization tool of fiscal conditions.

 US debt levels increased during the crisis, and the post-crisis debt-to-GDP ratio typically surged in the USA.
-Here are some examples of historical debt trends before the economic crisis in the USA.
+The following periods highlight how debt behaves around economic crises, not necessarily as a leading predictor.

 1929 to 1939 (The Great Depression)